The History of Online Learning

 Know Your Tech Tools

-As an online learner, your technology tools are your best friends.
-That doesn’t mean you need the very latest device.
-But, your laptop, desktop computer, or tablet must support your online course’s requirements.
-That means being able to install and run any software you need for the course.
+As an online learner, your technology tools become your trusted companions.
+This doesn’t necessarily entail possessing the latest cutting-edge devices, but it does require that your laptop, desktop computer, or tablet is capable of meeting the technological demands of your online course.
+This entails the ability to install and run any necessary software for your coursework.

 Make Space to Study

-Campus students have computer labs and study lounges.
-As an online learner, much of your study time will probably be spent at home.
+While on-campus students have the privilege of computer labs and study lounges, as an online learner, the majority of your study hours will likely unfold within the confines of your own home.

-- A desk that’s the right height for you
+- Ensure your desk is of the right height for your needs.

-It’s also important to set boundaries – especially if you’re the go-to person in your family.
-Make sure your kids, spouse, parents, or pets know when you need quiet time to finish your assignments.
+It’s also important to establish boundaries, especially if you’re the go-to person within your family.
+Make certain your children, spouse, parents, or pets are aware of when you require uninterrupted time to focus on your assignments.

 Practice Online Learning Success Skills